 It is as simple as sautéing the veggies and aromatics, then adding the remaining ingredients and pressure cooking it all.

-This is a tasty, healthy wild rice soup that is total comfort food.
+This is a tasty, healthy wild rice soup recipe that is total comfort food.
 I hope you enjoy it!

 Instant Pot Mushroom Soup